Flawless Bagnaia Claims Third Consecutive Dutch MotoGP - UrduPoint

 Enea Bastianini completed the podium at Assen after a magnificent ride which saw him battling through the ranks from 10th place on the grid.

-But it was polesitter Bagnaia who led from the start on his factory Ducati to ride a flawless race, capping a memorable weekend after his success in Saturday's sprint race.
+But it was polesitter Bagnaia who led from take-off on his factory Ducati to ride a flawless race, capping a memorable weekend after his success in Saturday's sprint race.

 After giving a riding masterclass, the rider from Turin said: "It's incredible."